WALK-IN CLOSURE ALERT

 With wait lists of up to one year across all children’s mental health agencies, our Walk-in Clinics meets a real and urgent need.
 In many cases, Skylark’s expertly trained clinicians can make a tangible difference in just one session, but we can also refer clients to other services if needed and Walk-in can be used more than once if necessary.
 At Skylark, we provide free mental health services for children, youth and their families – no health card required and no appointment necessary.

 Service is provided on a first come, first serve basis.
 End of day attendance can be particularly busy and we regret the times we may be unable to guarantee same day service if there are more clients than available therapists.
-You should arrive one and a half hours prior to closing.
-In the event that we aren’t able to provide same day service, we’ll make an appointment at another time that’s convenient for them.
+We recommend that clients arrive as close to the beginning of our walk-in hours as possible.
+Clients must arrive at least 90 minutes prior to closing.

 Many parents and caregivers find it helpful to consult with a therapist without their child present and are welcome to visit Walk-in on their own.

 Unit 500, Toronto